Araiba-Suhail/Robot-Speaker/README.md

 The Robot Speaker Program is a Python-based program that takes user input and returns the output by converting it into speech using the Windows text-to-speech functionality.
 The program also includes a timer feature, allowing the user to interact within a specified time limit.

 Features:
-Converts user input into speech using Windows text-to-speech.\
-Uses a timer to limit user interaction within a specific time period.\
+Converts user input into speech using Windows text-to-speech.\n Uses a timer to limit user interaction within a specific time period.\

 Requirements: